zalky/reflet/README.md

 1. A la carte feature set: it is not a "framework", so use as much or as little of it as you want
-2. Bring sanity to existing Re-frame applications: iterative, minimal approach to integration, so big re-writes can be avoided
+2. Power up existing Re-frame applications: iterative, minimal approach to integration, so big re-writes can be avoided
 3. Graph and non-graph data models can be mixed freely with a single source of truth: a Clojure map